https://liberalarts.pacific.edu/liberalarts/academics/departments-and-programs/modern-languages-and-literature

 Ways to meet the Language Requirement:

-• Achieve appropriate score on written paper test administered in person by the Department of Modern Language & Literature at Pacific to show competency in Chinese, French, German, Japanese, or Spanish.
-Online tests administered through Canvas are for placement only and may not be used to meet the language requirement.
+- Achieve appropriate score on a proctored exam administered by the Department of Modern Language & Literature at Pacific to show competency in Chinese, French, German, Japanese, or Spanish.
 No unit credit is assigned based on testing.
 Precise placement score information for each language available through the Department of Modern Language & Literature.
-You must take a proctored, paper exam to test out of the foreign language requirement.
+You must take a proctored exam to test out of the foreign language requirement.

 Note: Students who wish to arrange for competency testing in a language not taught at Pacific may go to the College Dean and the Department of Modern Language & Literature for approval of accredited testing.
 Students are responsible for all arrangements regarding outside testing.
 Only tests pre-approved by the College of the Pacific are valid for this purpose.